nithish-sakthivel-1112/100daysofcloud/Kubernetes/README.md

 # Kubernetes

-## History and Evaloution of Application Deployments
+## History and Evolution of Application Deployments

 ### Classic Setup
 In the Intital days the companies need to order a physical server and once the server has been arrived they need to setup networking, OS and everything on their own.
 This classic setup follows the *One Application for One server* approach